hoprnet/hoprnet/.processes/devrel.md

 - tech members are encouraged to ask questions to get more information from the issue author
 - issues should be created as early as possible to provide time for scheduling work

-Once the issue is created, community team must share the github issue in element channel `community` and tag both [representantives](./development.md#representantives).
+Once the issue is created, comm team must share the github issue in element channel `community` and tag both [representantives](./development.md#representantives).

-## HOPR Community

 ### Usage of various communication tools